Meteor Showers in October 2026: When, Where & How To Watch Them

 • Visible from: Northern Hemisphere

 • Description: The Draconid meteor shower is odd and unpredictable.
 Unlike the other meteor showers that are best visible before dawn, the Draconids provide the best view in the evening hours.
-In most years, they produce no more than ten meteors under dark skies, but there have been times when they entertained stargazers with several hundreds of meteors in a single hour.
-The next time such a show is forecasted for 2062.
+In most years, they produce no more than ten meteors under dark skies, but there have been times when they entertained stargazers with several hundred meteors in a single hour.
+The next time such a show is forecast for 2062.
 The Draconids’ parent body is the comet 21P/Giacobini-Zinner, which is why they are also sometimes called the Giacobinids.
+Learn more about the Draconid meteor shower in our dedicated article.

 • Active: October 2 – November 7